 2.A.49 The Chloride Carrier/Channel (ClC) Family

-The ClC family is a large family consisting of hundreds of sequenced proteins derived from Gram-negative and Gram-positive bacteria, archaea, and all kinds of eukaryotes.
+The ClC family is a large family consisting of thousands of sequenced proteins derived from Gram-negative and Gram-positive bacteria, archaea, and all kinds of eukaryotes.
 These proteins are essentially ubiquitous, although they are not encoded within the genomes of several prokaryotes with small genomes.
-Sequenced proteins vary in size from 395 amino acyl residues (M. jannaschii) to 988 residues (man).
+Sequenced proteins vary in size from 395 amino acyl residues (M. jannaschii) to 988 residues (humans).
 Many organisms contain multiple ClC family paralogues.
 For example, E. coli and Synechocystis both have two paralogues; mammals have nine paralogues, and C. elegans has at least five.
 Of the nine known members in mammals, mutations in three of the corresponding genes cause human diseases (Matulef and Maduke, 2007).
 MstE (1.A.26.1.2), CLC (2.A.49.6.1) and HlyC/CorC (HCC; 9.A.40.1.2) may all share a hydrophilic domain, and not all members of 9.A.40 have a transmembrane region.
+ClC family members may be able to transport a variety of anions inclluding nitrate (Kumar et al. 2022).
+CLCs are involved in cell growth, proliferation, and cell cycle, and they may be involved in prostate cancer (PCa).
+Silencing CLCN2 or CLCN6 exerts inhibitory effects on energy metabolism in PCa (Luo et al. 2022).

 The nine mammalian ClC isoforms differ in tissue distribution and subcellular localization.
 Some of these are plasma membrane Cl- channels, which play important roles in transepithelial transport and in dampening muscle excitability.
 Other ClC proteins localize mainly to the endosomal-lysosomal system where they may facilitate luminal acidification or regulate luminal chloride concentration.
-All vesicular ClCs may be Cl-/H+-exchangers, as shown for the endosomal ClC-4 and -5 proteins.
+All vesicular ClCs may be Cl-/H+-exchangers, as shown for the endosomal ClC-4, -5 and -7 proteins.
 Human diseases include myotonia, renal salt wasting, kidney stones, deafness, blindness, male infertility, leukodystrophy, osteopetrosis, lysosomal storage disease and defective endocytosis (Jentsch, 2008).
+CLC channels display two different types of 'gates,' 'protopore' gates that open and close the two pores of a CLC dimer independently of each other, and common gates that act on both pores simultaneously (Ludwig et al. 2013).
+The chloride and proton pathways have been identified and proposed, the latter involving a 'water wire' (Han et al. 2013).
+The CLC superfamily genes in tea plants (Camellia sinensis) have been identifed and examined (Xing et al. 2020).

 Methanococcus jannaschii and Saccharomyces cerevisiae only have one ClC family member each.
 With the exception of the large Synechocystis paralogue, bacterial proteins are usually small (395-492 residues) while eukaryotic proteins are usually larger (687-988 residues).
 These proteins exhibit 12 putative transmembrane α-helical spanners (TMSs) and appear to be present in the membrane as homodimers.
 A 12 TMS topology with the N- and C-termini in the cytoplasm was suggested.